Great Expectations: Third stage

-A few days before Magwitch's planned escape, Pip is tricked by an anonymous letter into going to a sluice-house near his old home, where he is seized by Orlick, who intends to murder him and freely admits to injuring Pip's sister.
-As Pip is about to be struck by a hammer, Herbert and Startop arrive and save him.
-The three of them pick up Magwitch to row him to the steamboat for Hamburg, but they are met by a police boat carrying Compeyson, who has offered to identify Magwitch.
+A few days before Magwitch's planned escape from England, Pip is tricked by an anonymous letter into going to a sluice-house near his old home, where he is seized by Orlick, who intends to murder him; he freely admits to having injured Pip's sister.
+As Pip is about to be struck with a hammer, Herbert and Startop arrive and save him.
+The three pick up Magwitch to row him to the steamboat for Hamburg, but they are met by a police boat carrying Compeyson, who has offered to identify Magwitch.
 Magwitch seizes Compeyson, and they fight in the river.
 Seriously injured, Magwitch is taken by the police.
 Compeyson's body is found later.

-Aware that Magwitch's fortune will go to the Crown after his trial, Pip visits a dying Magwitch in the prison hospital, and eventually tells him that his daughter Estella is alive.
-Herbert, who is preparing to move to Cairo, Egypt to manage Clarriker's office, offers Pip a position there.
-After Herbert's departure, Pip falls ill in his room, and faces arrest for debt.
-However, Joe nurses Pip back to health and pays off the debt.
-After recovering, Pip then returns to propose to Biddy, only to find that she has married Joe.
-Pip apologises to Joe, vows to repay him and leaves for Cairo.
-There he moves in with Herbert and Clara, and eventually advances to become third in the company.
+Aware that Magwitch's fortune will go to the Crown after his trial, Pip visits a dying Magwitch in the prison hospital and tells him that his daughter Estella is alive.
+Herbert, who is preparing to move to Cairo, Egypt, to manage Clarriker's office, offers Pip a position there.
+After Herbert's departure, Pip falls ill in his room and faces arrest for debt.
+However, Joe nurses Pip back to health and pays off the debts.
+After recovering, Pip returns to propose to Biddy, only to find that she has married Joe.
+Pip apologises to Joe, vows to repay him, and leaves for Cairo.
+There, he moves in with Herbert and Clara, eventually advancing to become third in the company.
 Only then does Herbert learn that Pip paid for his position in the firm.

-After working eleven years in Egypt, Pip returns to England and visits Joe, Biddy, and their son, Pip Jr. Then, in the ruins of Satis House, he meets the widowed Estella, who asks Pip to forgive her, assuring him that her misfortune, and her abusive marriage to Drummle until his death, has opened her heart.
+After working for eleven years in Egypt, Pip returns to England and visits Joe, Biddy, and their son, Pip Jr. Then, in the ruins of Satis House, he meets the widowed Estella, who asks Pip to forgive her, assuring him that her misfortune and her abusive marriage to Drummle until his death have opened her heart.
 As Pip takes Estella's hand, and they leave the moonlit ruins, he sees "no shadow of another parting from her".